-This page provides basic information about the categories of logs that are available in Cloud Logging, as well as next steps for viewing and managing logs.
+This page provides basic information about the broad categories of logs that are available in Cloud Logging, as well as next steps for viewing and managing logs.

 Categories of logs